bartlomiejcerek/messenger_analyser/README.md

 # Messenger Analyser

 ## Introduction
-Simple tools for analysing messenger conversations and performing simple classifications.\
+Simple tools for analyzing messenger conversations and performing simple classifications.\
-History of all messenger conversations can be downloaded as .jason files like described in this tutorial: https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/ Unpack your conversation data and place it next to scripts and tools folder.
+History of all messenger conversations can be downloaded as .json files like described in this tutorial: https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/ Unpack your conversation data and place it next to scripts and tools folder.